ThandaAye/ThandaAye/README.md

 ### Hi there 👋

+Tracy has 7+ years of experience in full-stack development.
+She's the technical lead at Stacs and is responsible for the architecture and development of the Vetta Smart Contract Platform.
+She has a wide variety of knowledge on blockchain and smart contracts, delivering for enterprise organizations like the Philippine Dealing System (PDS Group).
+She was previously involved in developing the eSign platform for the Government of Singapore Investment Corporation (GIC), the digital platform for the secondary trading of trade finance obligations for Capital & Credit Risk Manager (CCRManager), and the SGX stock market for StarHub IPTV.
+Tracy graduated with a Post Graduate Diploma in Systems Analysis from the National University of Singapore (NUS).

 <!--
 **ThandaAye/ThandaAye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.